vgcman16/Alex-2.0/README.md

 // Call watcher.stop() to disable syncing
 ```

+Set `MEMORY_FILE` to the path of a local JSON file and `MEMORY_SYNC_URL` to a
+remote `/memory` endpoint to have the desktop app automatically store and sync
+chat history after each message.

 ## Contributing

 Contributions are welcome!
 Fork the repository, create a new branch for your feature or bug fix, and submit a pull request.
 Please keep your commits concise and provide clear descriptions of your changes.